rdking/proposal-class-members/docs/definitions.md

 - Public data members are declared via a distinct class body element (a `prop` definition).
 This is to prevent ASI issues due to combinations of destructuring assignment and calculated property names.
 - Public data members are properties of the prototype.
 - Public data members may not be initialized with a function expression in the class definition.
 - The names of all non-Symbol public data members will be available in the lexical scope of all non-static member functions.
+This includes the names of inherited public data members.
 - The initializer of a public data member is resolved at the time of `class` evaluation.

 ## Public Instance Data Members